guifeitosabr/s24-team-09/README.md

 Acknowledgments: We would like to thank Professor Jérémie O. Lumbroso for his fundamental mentorship all throughout the development of FocusTabs.

 ## Contact
-If you have any questions about the landing page, please, feel free to open an issue [here](https://github.com/guifeitosabr/s24-team-09/issues/new).
+If you would like to report any issues, please, feel free to open an issue [here](https://github.com/guifeitosabr/s24-team-09/issues/new).